GoogleChrome/developer.chrome.com/site/en/docs/devtools/sources/index.md

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ByErR7HFeQ7zOVjF4Wyp.png", alt="Viewing a file in the Editor pane.", width="800", height="530" %}

+{% Aside %}
+Note that the **Page** pane lists only the loaded and deployed stylesheets.
+{% endAside %}

 ## Edit CSS and JavaScript {: #edit }

 Use the **Editor** pane to edit CSS and JavaScript.
 DevTools updates the page to run your new code.

+The **Editor** also helps you debug.
+For example, it underlines and shows inline error tooltips next to syntax errors and other issues, such as failed CSS `@import` and `url()` statements, and HTML `href` attribtues with invalid URLs.

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/bC8AE6UACgxtXXkNMAkL.png", alt="An inline syntax error tooltip.", width="800", height="550" %}

-For example, if you edit the `background-color` of an element, you'll see that change take effect immediately.
+If you edit the `background-color` of an element, you'll see that the change takes effect immediately.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/p0sdJ5tx5yQx1cuOLimO.gif", alt="Editing CSS in the Editor pane", width="800", height="461" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/p0sdJ5tx5yQx1cuOLimO.gif", alt="Editing CSS in the Editor pane.", width="800", height="461", class="screenshot" %}

-CSS changes take effect immediately, no save needed.
-For JavaScript changes to take effect, press Command+S (Mac) or Control+S (Windows, Linux).
+For JavaScript changes to take effect, press <kbd>Command</kbd>+<kbd>S</kbd> (Mac) or <kbd>Control</kbd>+<kbd>S</kbd> (Windows, Linux).
 DevTools doesn't re-run a script, so the only JavaScript changes that take effect are those that you make inside of functions.
 For example, note how `console.log('A')` doesn't run, whereas `console.log('B')` does.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vtNDAWnzXAV5H0cjkZdT.gif", alt="Editing JavaScript in the Editor pane.", width="800", height="461" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vtNDAWnzXAV5H0cjkZdT.gif", alt="Editing JavaScript in the Editor pane.", width="800", height="461", class="screenshot" %}

 If DevTools re-ran the entire script after making the change, then the text `A` would have been logged to the **Console**.